2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 The average amount in student loans that comparative literature majors at UC Berkeley take out while working on their Bachelor's Degree is $13,829.

-University of South Florida - Main Campus ranked #8 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools list.
-Located in the large city of Tampa, USF Tampa is a public college with a very large student population.
+With a ranking of #8, University of South Florida - Main Campus did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
+Located in the city of Tampa, USF Tampa is a public school with a fairly large student population.

 About 64% of the students majoring in comparative literature at the school are women while 36% are male.

-University of California - San Diego landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
+With a ranking of #9, University of California - San Diego did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
 UCSD is a fairly large public school located in the large city of La Jolla.

 About 77% of the students majoring in comparative literature at the school are women while 23% are male.

-Read full report on Linguistics & Comparative Literature at University of California - San Diego
+Full Linguistics & Comparative Literature at University of California - San Diego Report

 Women make up 69% of the comparative literature majors at the school.